Cold start performance

 For example, you may be using a large pre-trained model whose weights need to be loaded from disk to memory the first time it is used.

-This results in longer latencies for the first invocation of a warm container, which shows up in the application as occasional slow calls (high tail latency).
+This results in longer latencies for the first invocation of a warm container, which shows up in the application as occasional slow calls: high tail latency or elevated p9Xs.

-As with work at warm up time, some work done on the first invocation can be moved out to build time or to warm up time.
+Some work done on the first invocation can be moved up and completed ahead of time.

-Any work that can be saved to disk, like downloading model weights, should be done as early as possible — e.g. when the container image is built.
+Any work that can be saved to disk, like downloading model weights, should be done as early as possible.
+The results can be included in the container’s Image or saved to a Modal Volume.

-If you can move the logic for initialization out of the function body and into a
+If you can move this initialization logic out of the function body and into the global scope or a

 container enter